dunkmann00/Drive-Backup/README.md

 ### Custom Client Credentials

 If you are having problems with Drive Backup and are hitting download limits, you can supply your own client credentials.
-To generate you own, check out the [Authorize credentials for a desktop application](https://developers.google.com/drive/api/quickstart/python#authorize_credentials_for_a_desktop_application) section on the Google Drive Python API Guide page.
+To generate your own, check out the [Authorize credentials for a desktop application](https://developers.google.com/drive/api/quickstart/python#authorize_credentials_for_a_desktop_application) section on the Google Drive Python API Guide page.
 Once you have followed the steps and downloaded the json file, pass it into Drive Backup with the `--client-credentials` flag when you run a backup.
-Now Drive Backup will use your client credentials instead of the default one that ships with the tool.
+Now Drive Backup will use your client credentials instead of the default one that ships with the app.
 Note that this will get stored in the backup config `bkp` file, so if you are repeating a backup with `--backup-config` you don't need to explicitly pass the custom client credential each time.